rezamobaraki/post-rating-system/README.md

 make test
 ```

-The project includes tests for critical features such as fraud detection and rating logic, as well as integration tests to ensure smooth interactions between components.
+The project includes tests for key features, such as fraud detection, rating logic, and system integration.

 ---

 ## API Documentation

-This project comes with automatically generated API documentation using Swagger and ReDoc.
+The project includes automatically generated API documentation using **Swagger UI** and **ReDoc**.

 - **Swagger UI**: Available at `/api/v1/swagger/`
-- **ReDoc UI**: Available at `/api/v1/redoc/`
+- **ReDoc UI**: Available at `/api/v1/red

-API routes include:

-- `GET /api/v1/posts/` - List all posts and their statistics.
-- `POST /api/v1/posts/{post_id}/rates/` - Rate a specific post.
+oc/`

 ---

 ## Performance and Scalability

+The system is designed to scale efficiently:

-- **Caching**: Redis is used to cache post statistics and pending ratings.
+1. **Caching**: Redis caches post statistics to minimize database load.
-- **Asynchronous Processing**: Celery is used for background tasks, ensuring that the main API remains responsive.
+2. **Asynchronous Processing**: Celery processes background tasks to maintain responsiveness.
-- **Rate Limiting**: Implemented via custom throttles to prevent abuse.
+3. **Rate Limiting**: Custom throttles prevent abusive behavior.
-- **Dockerized**: The system is fully containerized using Docker, allowing for easy scaling and deployment.
+4. **Dockerized**: Fully containerized for scalability and ease of deployment.

 ---

 ## Future Improvements

-1. **Enhanced Fraud Detection**: Add machine learning-based fraud detection to improve accuracy.
+1. **Enhanced Fraud Detection**: Add machine learning algorithms for better fraud detection.
-2. **Real-Time Updates**: Implement WebSockets for real-time rating updates.
+2. **Real-Time Updates**: Introduce WebSockets or gRPC for real-time updates on post ratings.
-3. **Database Sharding**: Shard the database to handle larger datasets more efficiently.
+3. **Database Sharding**: Shard the database to handle large datasets efficiently.
-4. **CDN Integration**: Use a CDN for serving static and media files to reduce server load.
+4. **CDN Integration**: Implement a CDN for serving static files to reduce load.

 ---